Women in classical music: Women composers

-Sara Mohr-Pietsch estimates in an article for The Guardian that about 40% of living composers are female, and yet, she laments, only about 17% of names on music publishers lists are female.
+In 2015 Sara Mohr-Pietsch estimated in an article for The Guardian that about 40% of living composers are female, and yet, she lamented, only about 17% of names on music publishers lists were female.

 Research by the Boston Symphony Orchestra suggests a starker discrepancy; in programming for the top 22 US orchestras in 2014–2015, only 1.8% of composers were female.
 Recognising that, in historic times, opportunities for women as composers were (through unchallenged societal norms) far fewer, the work included a similar analysis considering the proportions of living composers programmed, but even within this sub-set of the data, the proportion of composers programmed who were women only reached 14.3%, far short of the near-parity that might be desired in these notionally more enlightened times, and only one third of Mohr-Pietsch's 40%.

+By 2021, the proportion of women's compositions in programming for 111 global orchestras’ repertoire had risen to 7.7%; living composer proportion was not quoted in this study.

+A similar figure (7.5%) emerged from the Donne, Women in Music group for the 2023-2024 season, which they described as "a disturbing stagnation and regression in the diversity of global orchestral repertoire."

-In "The Power List: Why Women Aren't Equals In New Music Leadership and Innovation", Ellen McSweeney discusses six generic contributory factors identified by Sheryl Sandberg in Lean In: Women, Work and the Will to Lead which may have some effect on these numbers, all of which would require further addressing to bring a more truly level playing field.
+In "The Power List: Why Women Aren't Equals In New Music Leadership and Innovation", Ellen McSweeney discusses six generic contributory factors identified in 2013 by Sheryl Sandberg in Lean In: Women, Work and the Will to Lead which may have some effect on these numbers, all of which would require further addressing to bring a more truly level playing field.